 Danielle Shelton is Of Counsel to The Weinhardt Law Firm, practicing primarily in the areas of business litigation and appeals.
-In her almost twenty-five years of practice, she has handled a wide variety of high-stakes cases.
+In her more than twenty-five years of practice, she has handled a wide variety of high-stakes cases.
 When you hire Danielle, you can expect that she will work tirelessly and use her talents and experience to represent your interests.

 Accolades and Achievements

 Danielle has a track record of success as a business litigator.
 She has represented clients in dozens of bench and jury trials as well as at hundreds of motions hearings and in depositions.
 Her cases routinely include the use of expert witnesses and entail extensive discovery practice, including e-discovery.
+Danielle enjoys researching and writing briefs, using the power of precedent and persuasion to obtain winning outcomes for her clients.

-Most recently, Danielle successfully represented her clients in a jury trial in which they obtained a favorable verdict on their contribution claim for amounts owed to them.
-The case raised numerous novel legal issues, making its way to the Iowa Court of Appeals and Iowa Supreme Court (both times with opinions favoring Danielle’s clients) before finally being tried to a jury.
 In addition, Danielle worked with Mark Weinhardt in the successful defense at trial and on appeal of the Iowa Department of Human Services, from which $43 million was sought by a health maintenance organization.
 Prior to that, Danielle also helped obtain a verdict topping $40 million in favor of her client, Midwest Oilseeds, Inc., in a federal court trial for breach of contract.
 She also assisted EFCO Corporation in recovering a $15 million verdict in a federal lawsuit involving business contracts and torts.

 Besides assisting clients in the courtroom in trial and on appeal, Danielle also works, when feasible, to successfully resolve lawsuits prior to trial.
 This work includes obtaining summary judgment on behalf of her clients as well as negotiating favorable pretrial settlements.
+Most recently, Danielle helped her client win dismissal of antitrust and fraudulent inducement claims brought in federal court.
+She also helped another client obtain a desirable settlement in a highly-confidential and contentious business separation.
+She achieves these results through hard work, attention to detail, and constant strategizing.

 Danielle also has experience in quasi-litigation forums, such as arbitration and administrative hearings.
 In a securities arbitration, Danielle helped her client, a long-standing insurance broker, obtain a seven-figure award against a large life insurance company.
 Following that three-week arbitration hearing, Danielle assisted her client in keeping that award despite an appeal to the federal courts.
 At the administrative level, Danielle has represented many clients, including challenging and defending bid awards for multi-million dollar state contracts in the Medicaid managed care and educational assessments contexts.

-Danielle also has worked on various independent investigations, most typically hired by businesses that have sought outside counsel to investigate sensitive internal complaints often involving alleged misconduct by high-level officials.
-In that capacity, Danielle has helped craft the scope of these time-sensitive investigations, conducted dozens of witness interviews, and implemented a document collection and review strategy, typically culminating in drafting and presenting the investigation’s findings.
+Danielle also has worked on many independent investigations, most typically hired by businesses that have sought outside counsel to investigate sensitive internal complaints often involving alleged misconduct by high-level officials.
+In that capacity, Danielle has helped craft the scope of these time-sensitive investigations, conducted dozens of witness interviews, and implemented a document collection and review strategy, typically culminating in drafting and presenting the investigation's findings.
 This work requires the highest level of professionalism and objectivity, in addition to investigatory and analytical skills, and Danielle is honored that businesses and their employees have entrusted her with this work.

 As a business litigator, Danielle knows first-hand the impact that procedural rules often play in litigation.
 Drawing on her business litigation experience, Danielle authored “Rewriting Rule 68: Realizing the Benefits of the Federal Settlement Rule By Injecting Certainty Into Offers of Judgment” (published in Minnesota Law Review) and “Discovery of Expert Witnesses: Amending Rule 26(B)(4)(E) to Limit Expert Fee Shifting and Reduce Litigation Abuses” (published in Seton Hall Law Review).
 Both articles draw on her practice experience to set forth solutions for reducing costs and unintended consequences in litigation.
 Her articles have been widely received by the legal community, are cited in civil procedure treatises, and have been considered at the federal and state level by rule reform committees.
 A federal district court judge praised her articles as “brilliantly analyz[ing] specific problems encountered by courts and litigants,” and “perhaps even more helpfully, provid[ing[] practical and well-thought out solutions.”